JamesDarko/JamesDarko/README.md

 - 👋 Hi, I’m @JamesDarko
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python for Data Analysis at Udacity
-- 💞️ I’m looking to collaborate on using python for data science
+- 💞️ I’m looking forward to collaborate on using python for data science
 - 📫 How to reach me at amponsahjames93@gmail.com or +233542687809

 <!---